 Over the past few decades, the Shared Services model has become increasingly popular as more companies adopt this powerful organizational design.
 As the model has matured, the number of alternative designs has also increased, with a variety of options with varying levels of integration and complexity now available to companies, all with their advantages and challenges.
 The descriptions of some of the most prevalent models for Shared Services are as follows:

-Global Business Services – End-to-end process based, with focus on process efficiency and effectiveness.
-Empowered Global Process Owners (GPOs) driving standards, increased scope and a global delivery network.
+Global Business Services – End-to-end process-based, with a focus on process efficiency and effectiveness.
+Empowered Global Process Owners (GPOs) driving standards, increased scope, and a global delivery network.

 iPollingTM Results Review

 Recently, the Director of Finance Process Improvement for a large global company created a poll using Peeriosity’s iPollingTM technology regarding the use of the various Shared Services models.
 The company had just gone live with a Global Business Services (GBS) organization and was interested in learning about what type of Shared Services operating model other companies were utilizing and for how long.